equinor/appsec-threatmodeling-101-workshop/slides/content/tm-starting-in-your-team.md

 Given our objective, consider your actual team/context.
 Explore some of questions below:

+- For TM, "what is the first thing we will suggest for our team when we get back home"?
 - What do we need to do to make TM a consistent part of "what we do"?
 - What external help do we need, and when?
-- For TM, "what is the first thing we will suggest for our team when we get back home"?

 Take notes.
 Anonymize if needed.
 Post result to workshop slack channel [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4).

+The taller person in the group becomes group lead for this exercise.

 <hr>